 - (a) the procedures and other activities performed by us as described in section 2; - (b) the materiality guidelines adopted by the Issuer and the DDC; and - (c) the assumptions and qualifications set out in this letter.

-In making the Statements we only hold ourselves out as having expertise [in the review of financial statements] [and in advising on Australian taxation matters (if applicable)].
+In making the Statements we only hold ourselves out as having expertise [as accountants] 75 [in advising on Australian taxation matters (if applicable)].
 We disclaim any skills or expertise in any other capacity.

 4. Statements